Fees and Funding

 The costs involved in studying for a PhD programme are not trivial.
 However, LUMS offers several studentships to cover fees and offers a living allowance.

-The tuition fees for the academic year 2017/2018 have been set as below.
+The tuition fees for the academic year 2018/2019 have not yet been confirmed.
+The fees for the current academic year 2017/2018 have been set as below.

 Fees for full-time study (per annum)